 Finally, (7) the successive quantum leaps in capitalist productivity have prompted a “not yet fully crystallized” (p.
 15) fourth leap.
 First the steam engine (1840s-), then the internal combustion engine (1890s-), then the nuclear and computer revolutions (1940s-), with the fourth leap referring to our digital productivity (1990s-) and nascent renewable energy.

-Despite neoliberalism refusing to fold it’s shitty bluffing hand, “Capitalism 4.0” (cf. Kaletsky 2011) is happening they say, albeit very slowly.
-“Only class struggle can determine the course we take” (p.
-17, paraphrasing Duménil and Lévy (2011, 22)), between the “bifurcating” choice of ecosocialism or more neoliberalism.
+Despite neoliberalism refusing to fold it’s shitty bluffing hand, “Capitalism 4.0” (cf. Kaletsky 2011) is happening they say, albeit very slowly. “…only class struggle can determine the course we take” (p.
+17, paraphrasing Duménil and Lévy (2011, 22)), between the “bifurcating” choice of ecosocialism or more neoliberalism with “fascist overtones”.
 The latter, I would add, resonates with Bertram Gross’ concept of “friendly fascism,” which Sheldon Wolin expanded into “inverted totalitarianism,” and which we already live under and we would be wise to avoid feeding.
 To this effect, van den Akker and Vermeulen bring their first chapter to a powerful close;

 “Thus far, writing from today’s perspective, we appear to have been too rapidly moving along the neoliberal path leading — in twenty, thirty years or so — to a clusterfuck of world-historical proportions… in which wealth is concentrated at the top 1 per cent of the pyramid, while rising sea levels and super storms crumble its base, where the rest of us reside in highly precarious conditions.” — p.
 17, Metamodernism: Historicity, Affect and Depth After Postmodernism, 2017